Culture Trip stands with

-Archaeological evidence proves that Aboriginal and Torres Strait Islanders have been inhabiting this continent for at least 60,000 years, making Indigenous culture the oldest continuously surviving civilisation on the face of the earth.
-Before European contact, Indigenous people were generally semi-nomadic hunter-gatherers who foraged for food from the land.
+Archaeological evidence proves that Aboriginal and Torres Strait Islanders have been inhabiting this continent for at least 60,000 years, making Indigenous culture the oldest continuously surviving civilisation on the face of the Earth.
+Before European contact, Indigenous people were a thriving pan-continental society with complex agricultural and land management practices.
+Many of their cultural practices live on today

 Just because Indigenous culture is ancient, that doesn’t mean that it’s extinct.
-Stories, art and rituals keep Aboriginal and Torres Strait traditions well and truly alive in the 21st-century, and the Indigenous population is growing—there are currently about 700,000 Aboriginal and Torres Strait Islanders living in Australia (3% of the total population), and that number is projected to grow to more than one million people (4% of the population) over the next two decades.
+Stories, art and rituals keep Aboriginal and Torres Strait traditions well and truly alive in the 21st century, and the Indigenous population is growing – there are currently about 700,000 Aboriginal and Torres Strait Islanders living in Australia (three percent of the total population), and that number is projected to grow to more than 1 million people (four percent of the population) over the next two decades.

 Despite the image of Aboriginal and Torres Strait Islanders that is often depicted, Indigenous culture doesn’t simply exist in the bush.
-Almost 35% of Indigenous Australians live in major cities—plus 44% in regional towns and 21% in remote areas—meaning that Australia’s First Peoples are very present in urban life.
+Almost 35 percent of Indigenous Australians live in major cities – plus 44 percent in regional towns and 21 percent in remote areas – meaning that Australia’s First Peoples are very present in urban life.

 The English word ‘Dreaming’ doesn’t adequately capture Indigenous culture’s profound epistemology, but it refers to the concept of the “everywhen”, a spiritual worldview that encompasses the past, present and future.
 The Dreaming continues to exist today in the places and creatures all around us, and this cultural knowledge is passed on through the generations with oral stories, songs and rituals.